littensy/reflex/docs/docs/reference/reflex/create-producer.md

 </TabItem>
 </Tabs>

 This action does not return a new state object.
-As far as Reflex knows, the new state is equal (`===`) to the old sttae, so it assumes that nothing has changed.
+As far as Reflex knows, the new state is equal (`===`) to the old state, so it assumes that nothing has changed.

 To fix this, apply the changes to a new object and return it: